Honors Fellowship Program

 If Honors Fellows are not already licensed to practice in Georgia, they will be expected to sit for and pass the Georgia bar exam.

-Attorneys selected for the Honors Fellowship Program should plan to start work around September 1, 2021.
+Attorneys selected for the Honors Fellowship Program should plan to start work around September 1 of the next year.